Contemporary Dance Flow

 About the Location

-This workshop will meet in the Ark Dance Studio on East Campus: get directions.
+This workshop will meet in the ARK Dance Studio.

 Address: 14 Epworth Dorm Lane, Durham, NC 27708